Worried about Japanese knotweed? Book a site survey and we’ll send an invasive weed specialist to take a look.

 How we can help get rid of your Japanese knotweed infestation

-Here at Taylor Total Weed Control, we provide specialist Japanese knotweed removal across South Wales and South West England that ensure any confirmed case of knotweed on or around your home is dealt with in a professional and effective manner.
+Here at Total Weed Control, we provide specialist Japanese knotweed removal across South Wales and South West England that ensure any confirmed case of knotweed on or around your home is dealt with in a professional and effective manner.

 So, what are you waiting for!?
 To get rid of your Japanese knotweed, get in touch with our expert team today before it's too late!